 The Applicant must include preliminary drawings and renderings of the development including:

 - 1. A schedule prepared by the architect that includes: - a.
-Residential Floor Area of buildings

-- b.
-Residential Gross Floor Area of buildings - c.
-Non-Residential Floor Area - d.
-Non-Residential Gross Floor Area - e.
-Total Project Square Footage (Net and Gross)
+Residential Floor Area of each Unit Type; - b.
+Total Residential Floor Area (the sum total of the Residential Floor Area); - c.
+Total Project Square Footage.